joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 data (which is the case in Erlang) - no pointers into mutable data.
 If a closure contains a pointer into mutable data and you change the data later you break the closure.
-This means you can't parallelize your program and even sequential code can can contain weird errors.
+This means you can't parallelize your program and even sequential code can contain weird errors.

 In a conventional language creating proper closures would be very expensive since it would require deep copying of all the variables